Assisted Hatching with IVF

 - Previous IVF failure - cases that have had one or more previous failed IVF cycles

-In our IVF clinic, we use assisted hatching on just about all cases - because we think it increases the pregnancy and delivery rates.
+In our IVF clinic, we use assisted hatching for day 3 embryo transfers on just about all cases - because we think it increases the pregnancy and delivery rates.

 How is assisted hatching performed using acid Tyrode's solution?

 - The embryo is held with a specialized holding pipette.